leuas/Vrdndi/README.md

 Some references:

 - RTX 3060 laptop with 16 GB RAM works well for this project.
-- M1 Macbook Air with 16 GB RAM can run the inference and might be able to run training pipelines with `batch_size = 1`(with GA), but end-to-end training has't been tested.
+- M1 Macbook Air with 16 GB RAM can run the inference and might be able to run training pipelines with `batch_size = 1`(with GA), but end-to-end training hasn't been tested.

 ## Usage/Examples